slamora/brackets-wiki/SplitView-Architecture-Notes.md

 The Implementation of these functions will move from `DocumentManager` to `EditorManager` and a deprecation warning will be displayed.

 ## EditorManager.findInWorkingSet
-Used by (pflynn.brackets.editor.nav) which has a few other working set API calls Deprecation warning, pflynn updates his extension.
+Used by (pflynn.brackets.editor.nav) which has a few other working set API calls.
+* Deprecation warning is displayed
+* pflynn updates his extension.

 ** Changed to return {paneId: _paneId_, index: _index_) or undefined if not found **